- Should you roll or stretch pizza dough?

 Whether you should roll or stretch your homemade pizza dough is entirely your discretion.

-It’s like if we’re in front of a yield sign, you need to decide where to go, you either stretch or roll your dough.
+If you’re in front of a yield sign, you must decide where to go, stretch or roll your dough.

-To know which route you will take, ask yourself what is that YOU want.
+To know which route you will take, ask yourself what YOU want.
 How do you like it?

-Alternatively, if you are more into light, airy, and pliable crust pizzas- stretching may be the way to go.
+Alternatively, stretching may be the way to go if you are more into light, airy, and pliable crust pizzas.

 How can you tell if the dough is rolled or stretched?

 We all love pizzas!
-Thin, dense, deep-dish, with their many variants and flavor elements, pizzas continue to dominate our everyday lives.
+Pizzas continue to dominate our everyday lives, thin, dense, and deep-dish, with their many variants and flavor elements.

 But how exactly can you tell if a pizza is rolled or stretched?